QuantEcon/lecture-source-jl/rst_files/dynamic_programming_squared/opt_tax_recur.rst

 Specification with CRRA Utility
 ----------------------------------------

-In our calculations below and in a :doc:`subsequent lecture <amss>` based on an extension of the Lucas-Stokey model by  Aiyagari, Marcet, Sargent, and Seppälä (2002) :cite:`AMSS_2002`, we shall modify the one-period utility function assumed above.
+In our calculations below and in a :doc:`subsequent lecture <../dynamic_programming_squared/amss>` based on an extension of the Lucas-Stokey model by  Aiyagari, Marcet, Sargent, and Seppälä (2002) :cite:`AMSS_2002`, we shall modify the one-period utility function assumed above.

 (We adopted the preceding utility specification because it was the one used in  the original :cite:`LucasStokey1983` paper)